dylan-davidson/Core-Connect-4/Core.md

 **Quit**

-If 'q' is entered, play will stop at that point.
+If 'Q' or 'q' is entered, play will stop at that point.
 The program will print the following:
 <pre><code>Thanks for playing!</code></pre>

 **Save the Board**

-if 's' is entered you will save the board to a file.
+if 'S' or 's' is entered you will save the board to a file.
 The format of this save is: <pre><code>name of player 1 name of player 2 a FEN string holding all board information
 </code></pre>Basically you want to printBoard to the output stream chosen -- file or monitor.